-9. Connect the new power supply assembly cables to all drives and the system board.
-See "Locating parts on the system board" on page 13.
-10. Lower and position the heat sink fan duct on the top of the heat sink and fan assembly until the two screw holes in the heat sink fan duct are aligned with those in the heat sink and fan assembly.
-Install the two screws to secure the heat sink fan duct.
+- 11. Connect the cable of the new heat sink and fan assembly to the microprocessor fan connector on the system board.
+See "Locating parts on the system board" on page 13. - 12.
+Position the heat sink fan duct on the top of the new heat sink and fan assembly as shown.
+Then, press the heat sink fan duct straight down until it snaps into position.

-Figure 44.
+Figure 63.
 Installing the heat sink fan duct

-- To work with another piece of hardware, go to the appropriate section. - To complete the replacement, go to "Completing the parts replacement" on page 77.
+- To work with another piece of hardware, go to the appropriate section. - To complete the installation or replacement, go to "Completing the parts replacement" on page 107.